 Since 1996, conscientious objector conscripts who feel unable to serve in the Armed Forces may be assigned to alternative civilian service.
-This is undertaken outside the Armed Forces in civilian enterprises.
-It serves civilian purposes and involves duties in the public interest.
-Those accepted for alternative civilian service are mainly employed in the following fields: health and social services, nature conservation and environmental protection, forestry and agriculture, development co-operation and humanitarian aid.
-The Federal Department of Economic Affairs, Education and Research (EAER) is responsible for civilian service; its Civilian Service Authority decides whether a candidate is to be accepted or not.
+This service is performed outside the Armed Forces in civilian institutions.
+The conscientious objectors serve civilian purposes and are assigned to duties of public interest.
+They are mainly employed in the following fields: health and social services, nature conservation and environmental protection, forestry and agriculture, development co-operation and humanitarian aid.
+The Federal Department of Economic Affairs, Education and Research (EAER) is responsible for civilian service issues; its Civilian Service Authority decides whether a candidate is to be accepted or not.